Will the Heat cover the spread vs. the Hornets? Promo Codes, Betting Trends, Records ATS

 Heat Betting Records & Stats

-- In 10 games this season, Miami and its opponents have scored more than 220.5 combined points.
+- Miami's games this season have featured more combined points than this contest's total of 224.5 points 11 times.

-- Miami has an average total of 224.0 in its outings this year, 3.5 more points than this matchup's over/under.
+- Miami's contests this year have an average point total of 224.2, 0.3 fewer points than this game's over/under.

-- Miami has been the favorite in 12 games this season and won nine (75%) of those contests.
+- Miami has entered the game as favorites 13 times this season and won 10, or 76.9%, of those games.

-- Miami has a record of 5-2 when it's favored by -160 or more by oddsmakers this season.
+- Miami has played as a favorite of -350 or more twice this season and won both games.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!